 7660 Stony Creek Road, Ypsilanti, MI

 Check out Rolling Hills Water Park and experience a fun-filled day.
-The park is jam-packed with activities for the whole family including, a wave pool, lazy river, and water slides.
-Open 8am-9pm every day, find time to stop in and soak up the sun!
+The park is jam-packed with activities for the whole family including a wave pool, lazy river, and water slides.
+The pool opens on June 21, 2021 with limited capacity, so make sure to call before heading over.
+Open noon-7pm every day, find time to stop in and soak up the sun!
 Admission is $10.
 Visit washtenaw.org/rollinghills or call 734-484-9676.

 Toledo City Pools